 Building on the extended gene annotation, we constructed detailed regulatory networks.
 Specifically, we incorporated both distal and proximal networks by linking TFs to genes.
 This was accomplished either directly by TF-promoter binding or indirectly via TF-enhancer-gene interactions in each cell type (see suppl. sect. xxx).
-We then pruned these networks to include only the strongest edges using a signal shape algorithm1 [[more? see dict]] (see suppl.).
-After building the phone networks who pruned them to the strongest interactions using a signal shape algorithm which basically kept the strongest peaks but weighted their occurrence by the typical location of binding of the transcription factors.
-See supplement and reference xxx.
-In addition, we reconciled [LU1] our cell-type specific networks to form a generalized pan-cancer network.
-Similarly, we also defined an RNA-binding protein (RBP) network from eCLIP experiments. eCLIP is an enhanced CLIP protocol that provides single-nucleotide resolution of the RBPs binding signatures2.
-Compared to imputed networks derived from gene expression or motif analyses, our ENCODE TF and RBP networks provide experimentally based regulatory linkages between functional elements. [[how good? more?]]
+We then pruned the full network to the strongest interactions using a signal shape algorithm which keeps the strongest peaks by weighting their occurrence by the general TF binding profiles (see suppl. sect. xxx).
+In addition, we reconciled our cell-type specific networks to form a generalized pan-cancer network.
+Similarly, we also defined an RNA-binding protein (RBP) network from eCLIP experiments.
+Compared to others, our ENCODE TF and RBP networks can capture more literature-supported regulations and correlate better with knockdown experiments (see suppl. sect. xxx).

 We analyzed the overall regulatory network by systematically arranging it into a hierarchy (Fig. 3A).
 Here, regulators are placed at different levels such that those in the middle tend to regulate regulators below them and, in turn, are more regulated by regulators above them3 (suppl. sect. xxx).
-In this hierarchy, we found that the top-layer TFs are not only enriched in cancer-associated genes (P=xxx, Fisher’s exact test) but also more significantly drive differential expression in model cell types (P=xxx, one sided Wilcoxon Test). {{these networks enable seeing hte connections betw rpbs & tfs and in fact we find few connections at the top level}}
+In this hierarchy, we found that the top-layer TFs are not only enriched in cancer-associated genes (P=xxx, Fisher’s exact test) but also more significantly drive differential expression in model cell types (P=xxx, one sided Wilcoxon Test).
+These networks also enable investigation of the connections between TFs and RBPs.
+Interestingly, we found that there are less top-level TF-RBP interactions, as compared to middle and bottom level ones.

 Our networks also enable gene-expression analyses in tumor samples.
 We used a regression-based approach to systematically search for the TFs and RBPs that most strongly drive tumor-normal differential gene expression (suppl.
 Sect. xxx).
 For each patient, we tested the degree to which a regulator’s activity correlates with its target’s tumor-to-normal expression changes.
 We then calculated the percentage of patients with these relationships in each cancer type, and present the overall trends for key TFs and RBPs in Fig. 3A.